 The Block 10BA PSC contemplates an initial three-year exploration period and, at the option of the Contractor Group, two additional exploration periods of two years each.
-The Contractor Group is currently in the second additional exploration period, and has been granted an extension that expires in April 2021.
-During the second additional exploration period, the Contractor Group is required to carry out surveys of 500 kilometers of 2D seismic or carry out surveys of 25 km2 of three dimensional seismic and drill one exploratory well at a minimum cost of \$19.0 million.
+The Contractor Group is currently in the second additional exploration period, and has been granted an extension that expires in April 2022.
+During the second additional exploration period, the Contractor Group is required to carry out surveys of 500 kilometres of 2D seismic or carry out surveys of 25 km of three dimensional seismic and drill one exploratory well at a minimum cost of \$19.0 million.
 Seismic acquisition commitments have been completed; the well commitment is outstanding.
 Further discussions are expected to take place to extend the license.
-Due to market challenges and limited activities in the block, a \$77.8 million impairment of previously capitalized intangible exploration assets was recorded in the first quarter related to the Company's operations in Block 10BA.
+Due to market challenges and limited activities in the block, a \$77.8 million impairment of previously capitalized intangible exploration assets was recorded in the first quarter of 2020 related to the Company's operations in Block 10BA.
+The carrying value of 10BA is nil.